ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 ## New .NET TypeChat Examples Soon

-We plan on implementing all of TypeChat's Examples in .NET Apps so watch this space or join our Newsletter (max 1 email / 2-3 months) to find out when they're available.
+Watch this space or [join our Newsletter](/posts/building-typechat-coffeeshop-gpt#top) (max 1 email / 2-3 months)
+to find out when new .NET implementations for TypeChat's different GPT examples become available.